Master of Engineering (Airworthiness)

 - achieve results in an industry characterised by global competition and driven by rapidly changing market forces.

-Lectures, tutorial and laboratory sessions are run during the afternoon and evening to fit in with the work commitments of part-time students.
+Lectures, tutorial and laboratory sessions are normally run during the afternoon and evening to fit in with the work commitments of part-time students.

 Several learning and teaching approaches are used within this program to develop your capabilities and to assist you in developing skills as an independent and lifelong learner.